 I can speak from experience when it comes to using EE as your cell phone provider in the UK, as I’ve been with the company for years at this point.
 EE is, by far, the best provider for cell phones in the UK because not only can you get an assortment of phones across a range of contracts, but the company fully supports 5G compatibility, and it’s available all across the UK.
 I’m yet to go anywhere and not be able to get a signal.

 Of course, as wonderful as having a signal is and knowing that you can have a strong connection, that doesn’t go too far if the cost of a contract is too much for you.
-Well, luckily, like a lot of cell phone providers in the UK, EE has a range of contracts for those that are after sim-only deals, as well as consumers in need of a new device.
+Well, luckily, like many cell phone providers in the UK, EE has a range of contracts for those who are after sim-only deals, as well as consumers in need of a new device.
 EE has contracts as low as £10 a month and others that are pushing the £100 boundary.

-As ever, it all comes down to what exactly it is you’re after.
+It all comes down to what exactly it is you’re after.
 Either way, you can get a strong signal no matter where you are, not just in the UK, but in other countries, too.
-I recently enjoyed a holiday in Lanzarote off the West coast of Africa, and I had signal all over the island.
+I recently enjoyed a holiday in Lanzarote off the West coast of Africa, and I had a signal all over the island.

 2. O2